ttalbot-cmu/11785-ASR-Project/README.md

 **whisper_baseline:** Evaluation of the whisper pretrained ASR on the GMU Speech Accent Archive.
 Average WER and WIL result plots included.
 Reference for Whisper ASR (https://openai.com/research/whisper).

+**data_cleaning:** Contains notebook for preparing the Mozilla Common Voice dataset for finetuning.
+Specifically, modifying the "accent" label to be more homogeneous.

 **data_visualization:** Contains notebooks for plotting the relative performance of our baseline models and the results of finetuning Whisper ASR.